 Florian Holm earned his Master in Economics from Heidelberg University.
 Today he is also a startup mentor, Angel Investor, and an e-commerce advisor.

-Stilt Studios’ design team is led by Alexis Dornier, a German architect who has completed a number of projects in Bali and around the world.
+Stilt Studios’ design team is led by Alexis Dornier, a German architectural designer who has completed a number of projects in Bali and around the world.

 About Alexis Dornier

-Alexis Dornier is a German-born and Bali-based architect who co-founded Stilt Studios.
+Alexis Dornier is a German-born and Bali-based architectural designer who co-founded Stilt Studios.

-Dornier studied architecture at the Berlin University of the Arts, then he relocated to New York City to work as an architectural designer for Asymptote Architecture, OMA-NY and Rex between 2004-2007.
+Dornier studied architecture at the Berlin University of the Arts, then he relocated to New York City to work for Asymptote Architecture, OMA-NY and Rex between 2004-2007.

 In 2013, Dornier relocated to Ubud in Bali where he began consulting on locally designed and built architectural projects.